 You should be careful when looking for a property because some advertisements may not be genuine.
 Scammers will often target students who are likely to be new to renting and the area.

-- You are asked to pay the deposit before viewing the property.
+- You are asked to pay the deposit before viewing the property or they demand lots of money upfront.

 - You are asked to transfer money via a transfer service to a friend or relative and then provide the landlord with the receipt.
 They can then attempt to withdraw funds using the transfer details on the receipt.